 Family and Community Services Online Master's - Department Chair

 Chris Proulx received her bachelor’s degree in a self-designed interdisciplinary program in women’s studies at Regis College in Weston, Mass.
-After a year away from school working at an organic farm and forestry center in Vermont, she went to the University of North Carolina at Greensboro to study human development and family studies, with an emphasis in adults’ close relationships and psychosocial wellbeing.
+After a year away from school working at an organic farm and forestry center in Vermont, she went to the University of North Carolina at Greensboro to study human development and family studies with an emphasis in adults’ close relationships and psychosocial well-being.
 She completed her doctorate in human development and family studies in 2006.
-For the next year she was a postdoctoral fellow in Human Ecology at the University of Texas, and she began her academic career at MU in 2007.
+For the next year, she was a postdoctoral fellow in human ecology at the University of Texas, and she began her academic career at the University of Missouri in 2007.

-PhD in Human Development & Family Studies, University of North Carolina-Greensboro, 2006
+Ph.D. in Human Development and Family Studies, University of North Carolina-Greensboro, 2006

 M.S. in Human Development and Family Studies, University of North Carolina-Greensboro, 2002

 B.S. in Women's Studies, Regis College, 1999